How we progressed through the Stage 2 of our UK Adoption Journey

 We missed 2 key parts (which couldn’t take place in its usual format) – the friends and family event and the final house assessment.

-Adam decided that a group zoom call wouldn’t be the same, so we decided we would do this event, which will gather together ‘the elite’ of our support network, at our home for a social event, before a placement takes place.
+Our social worker decided that a group zoom call wouldn’t be the same, so we decided we would do this event, which will gather together ‘the elite’ of our support network, at our home for a social event, before a placement takes place.
 Obviously the house check will be incredibly thorough and will happen before a child is placed.
+(2021 EDIT: Actually, no one really ever checked anything and they came to our house a few times during COVID).

-Adam interviewed (via skype) 7 references, of which one was my sister, and in Simon’s 2 children.
-We then had of our closest friends telling Adam what they thought about us.
+Our social worker interviewed (via skype) 7 references, of which one was my sister, and in Simon’s 2 children.
+We then had of our closest friends telling the social worker what they thought about us.
 We have no idea what was discussed on each call – and we did not ask anyone about it.
 We do understand by some comments that the calls were a bit more detailed than some expected!

 One of the things one needs to do is go on a 3-day parenting course.
 We were meant to do so in June, after we were approved, but someone else cancelled and there was space in the May course.